Chris Hedges, writing in TruthDig, has raised an issue that will be familiar to my regular readers:

 It is argued that Snowden, in exposing the National Security Agency’s global spying operation, judiciously and carefully leaked his information through the media, whereas WikiLeaks, Assange, Manning and Hammond provided troves of raw material to the public with no editing and little redaction and assessment.
 Thus, Snowden is somehow legitimate while WikiLeaks, Assange, Manning and Hammond are not.

 Hedges too charitably calls this argument ‘misguided’ and wrings his hands accordingly, correctly noting that “it lends credibility to the relentless attacks by the government” against whistleblowers who don’t meet the Snowden standard.
 But Hedges is timid about who exactly injected this extremely toxic Good Whistleblower/Bad Whistleblower notion into the discourse in the first place.
 ‘It is argued…’ he writes.
 But by whom Chris, by whom?
 He doesn’t say, even though the record could not be more clear.
-Indeed, Hedges seems to deliberately muddy the waters of responsibility when he quotes an equally vague Michael Ratner, a lawyer for Wikileaks, who says:
+Indeed, Hedges muddies the water further when he quotes an equally vague Michael Ratner, a lawyer for Wikileaks, who says:

 It sounds to me like the so-called Fourth Estate protecting its jobs and ‘legitimacy.’

 But Hedges’ misdirection doesn’t end there.
-By introducing hacker Jeremy Hammond into the discussion, he also misleads on the extent to which Good Whistleblower/Bad Whistleblower aims at mischaracterizing Chelsea Manning and Cablegate.
+By introducing hacker Jeremy Hammond into the discussion, he also misleads on the extent to which Good Whistleblower/Bad Whistleblower originated in a campaign against Chelsea Manning and Cablegate at the onset of The Snowden spectacle.
 Having been injected into the discourse, it now serves usefully against Hammond, but that is certainly not how it started.

 It’s also important to point out that Manning’s trial — in the words of Leak Keepers Glenn Greenwald, Laura Poitras and Ewan MacAskill — “coincidentally began the week Snowden’s leaks began to make news.”
 But by what coincidence, exactly?
 We know why Manning’s trial had to begin on June 3, a date which was known months before.
 Less obvious is why the NSA stories had to begin the same week and with a prolificacy that would later prove highly uncharacteristic.